Tag Archives: blogging

 Next US President : A Republic Day Speech

-My fellow Armenians!
 Ninety-one years ago your nation has reestablished a long-cherished statehood in the territory of “Sev Jandam”.
-The courage of the passionate visionaries who stood up for the patriotic “chmoyutyun” should live on in our hearts just as … Continue reading
+The courage of the passionate visionaries who stood up for the patriotic “chmoyutyun” should live on in our hearts just as it lives on in the hearts of Armenians.

 Filed under armenia